daattali/beautiful-jekyll/_posts/2023-12-04-performancePythonDataclasses.md

 * [Why I Use Attrs Instead of Pydantic](https://threeofwands.com/why-i-use-attrs-instead-of-pydantic/), by [Tin Tvrtkovic](https://threeofwands.com/)
 * [Attrs, Dataclasses and Pydantic](https://stefan.sofa-rockers.org/2020/05/29/attrs-dataclasses-pydantic/), by [Stefan Scherfke](https://stefan.sofa-rockers.org/about/)

-My big takeaway is that the performance differences are very small, i.e. not large enough that one should choose one package over another.
+My big takeaway is that the performance differences are very small, i.e. not large enough that one should choose one package over another based on performance.
 If you really want the fastest performance, use either `attrs` or `dataclass` without validation using only `positional` argument calls.
 The only significant slow down is using `datetime.datetime` or `datetime.date` objects in `pydantic`.
 I don't want to wholly recommend against it, but it does seem like an area one should be specifically careful about if performance is an upmost concern.

 # Experimental Setup and Measurement

 To measure performance, I used the `timeit` module.
 As per the documents, I measured the performance using `timeit.repeat(number=1_000_000, repeat=5)`, taking the minimum value of the 5 runs.

-I started by defining a basic class `Inventory` which has three fields.
+I started by defining a basic class `Inventory` which has three fields: `item`, `price`, `quantity`.
 I keep the type annonation blank, as defining more generic types (think `Any`) are a potential performance improvement.
 Note, this performance investigation is focused on this simple non-nested class.
-I plan to investigate whether these same results hold for nested classes.
 There is a [comment](https://docs.pydantic.dev/latest/concepts/models/#creating-models-without-validation) in the pydantic documents that `init` is faster than `model_construct` for simpler versus more complex classes.
+Thus, I don't suggest these results are *generically* true.

 ```python
 class InventoryAttrs: